The arcane practices of Parliament have shaped the course of UK history.

 Definitive Political Intelligence

 DeHavilland's expert team of Monitoring Consultants and Political Analysts have all the information you need at every moment of the Parliamentary year.
-Click here to request a demo now.
+Click here to request a trial now.

 Mike Indian is Senior Political Analyst and a member of DeHavilland’s Editorial team, leading on infrastructure and Scottish affairs.
 He leads on DeHavilland's dynamic content, specifically videos and podcasts, and regularly appears in the media as a political commentator.
 A graduate of Lancaster University, he has worked as a freelance journalist.